shazz/ZigMachine/README.md

 #### Memory / CPU

-- 2 MB of RAM available (x pages of 64KB).
+- 2 MB of RAM available (32 pages of 64KB).
 - CPU frequency is what your Web Assembly browser framework can do.
 So, pretty (too...) fast.
 I'd love to be able to provide a restricted and stable execution speed one day if I find a way to do it.
 Currently my not-that-optimized flat shaded triangle routine can display around 1000 triangles/frame.

 #### Graphics